mbj/developers-bicycles/README.md

 ---

-## Consequence
+## Consequences

-Consistently applying mutation testing via `mutant` reduces cost of software development.
+Consistently applying mutation testing using `mutant` reduces the cost of software development.

-More time is spent on the non automatable parts.
+More time can be spent on non automatable parts.

-And most importantly: New developers can **self train** without having to have access to peers!
+Most importantly: New developers can **self train** without needing access to peers!

 **Reduces the entry barrier to software development with Ruby.**